Introduction

 When I was a child living under my dad’s roof, he didn’t like it if another kid came into our house and kept his hat on.
 He normally wouldn’t say anything to the guests but I found out later that he didn’t like it.

-Not that he was some kind of hat ogre, it’s just that when he was raised a whole lot of people believed that it wasn’t good etiquette and was disrespectful for a man to wear his hat indoors.
+Not that he was some hat ogre, it’s just that when he was raised a whole lot of people believed that it wasn’t good etiquette and was disrespectful for a man to wear his hat indoors.

-Quite frequently I will have on a ball cap around my house (indoors or out) and wear it for hours without thinking about it.
-However, my dad does.
-Until this very day, when I FaceTime with Dad, and he sees that I have a hat on… in my own house, he will say, “Is it raining at your house?
+I often wear a baseball cap around my house (indoors or out) for hours without thinking about it.
+However, my dad did.
+Until he passed away, when I would have a FaceTime call with my Dad, whether he called or I did, and he saw that I had a hat on… in my own house (I might add), he would say, “Is it raining at your house?
 Why do you have your hat on?”
+That was his way of saying, “Why do you have your hat on inside the house, son?“

 Hats in Church: A Changing Landscape